X01XX/forth-memory-management/README.md

                       \ Having made around 14 Million struct allocation/deallocation operations.
                       \ A lot of activity, in less than 1 MB of data.

-  gforth example4.fs  \ Shows a struct-aware print of items on the Forth stack, for debugging.
+  gforth example4.fs  \ Shows a struct-aware print of instances on the Forth stack, for debugging.

   gforth example6.fs  \ Test list functions that can work with lists with sub-lists.